isaiahkahler/introtocoding.org/README.md

 ## What is Intro to Coding?

-Intro to Coding is a project that I'm working on with the goal of making coding eduction easier, modern, free, and accessible to all students.
+Intro to Coding is a project that I'm working on with the goal of making coding education easier, modern, free, and accessible to all students.
 Right now I'm working on creating a simple online coding environment, and in the future I hope to create interactive, hands-on lessons built on top of this framework.

 This started when I helped the new technology teacher at my high school create a new coding curriculum based off of Python 3, and now I'm hoping to take that curriculum and make hands-on interactive lessons online.
 <!--